renpy/renpy/sphinx/source/character_callbacks.rst

     into multiple segments by the {w} or {p} text tags, but always consists of at least one segment.

-"show_done"
-    Called after showing each segment of dialogue.

 "slow_done"
     Called after slow text finishes showing.
 Note that this event may occur after "end", in cases where dialogue does not cause an interaction